Zora Neale Hurston Fellowship

 - Contact: Department Chair, 1112 Turlington Hall

-- Award: $12,000 each year for three years to same recipient, plus tuition waiver.
+- Award: $12,000 each year for three years to the same recipient, plus a tuition waiver.

 Picture shows Allan Burns, Mildred Cater Bradham, and Elizabeth Eddy at the reception kicking off the Zora Neale Hurston Fellowship fund drive.